25 Long Term Goal Examples for Your Career & Personal Life

 Financial experts strongly suggest that you must put aside money to give you peace of mind for the time you retire.

-To learn more about this long-term goal, here are 18 books that can help you with retirement planing.
+To learn more about this long-term goal, here are 18 books that can help you with retirement planing and the M1 investment platform that helps you make smart, financial decisions.

 7. Buy your own property